 Be careful, as this also means that any dropped objects (they look like the Animal Crossing leaf icon when dropped vs. placed as furniture) can be picked up by ANYONE who visits your island.
 So while you have dropped objects on the ground, if you have a friend or stranger visiting through Online Multiplayer, they can also pick up and take these items.

 I try to clean up my island of any dropped items before I invite someone over, unless I know it’s a friend whom I can trust not to take anything.
 And I generally place objects near my side character’s houses, which are far away from the main area where I’m usually entertaining guests.

 Isabelle and the rest of your villagers also won’t care for a lot of dropped objects on the ground.
 If you ask Isabelle for an island evaluation whilst you have several items on the ground, she’ll advise that you have too many things littering your island, and it’ll affect your overall island score.

-One of— if not my favourite thing — to do in the Animal Crossing games is decorating rooms.
-I love decorating my own home, but I also love making themed rooms/houses, creating cinemas, restaurants, spas, laundromats, banks, you name it!
-Sadly, you only have the one house to do all that with in Animal Crossing: New Horizons (or you can create them on Harv’s Island!), but if you create a new character, you have a whole new house to decorate with.
+One of my favourite things to do in the Animal Crossing games is to decorate rooms.
+I love decorating my own home, but I also love making themed rooms/houses, creating cinemas, restaurants, spas, laundromats, banks . . . you name it!
+Sadly, you only have the one house to do all that with in Animal Crossing: New Horizons (or you can create them on Harv’s Island!), but if you create a new character, you have a whole new house to decorate.

-You’ll have to upgrade the side character’s house just like you did your own in order to have a full home and six rooms to play with, but depending on how many ideas you have for decorating with, it’ll be worth it in the end.
+You’ll have to upgrade the side character’s house just like you did for your original in order to have a full home and six rooms to play with, but depending on how many decorating ideas you have, it’ll be worth it in the end.

 It’s a great way to get creative and show off your imagination to friends!